BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 This will give you all the effect components of a given node.

+Keep in mind that dialogue nodes at the start of the timeline file have a PhaseIndex of 0, which will not be listed in the effect component code blocks.
+Instead, if the dialogue you'd like to edit has a PhaseIndex of 0, search for EffectComponents to take you to the start of that section.
+Everything that doesn't have a PhaseIndex is part of the dialogue node you'd like to edit.

-#### A note about adding onto the timeline
+#### A note about player responses:

-I'll be covering more about how to edit some of the common effect components shortly, if you'd just like to make changes to existing dialog and cinematics, without adding new dialog to the scene, but I would like to start with adding new things.

 Keep in mind that TagQuestion nodes, and other player responses are not present in the timeline file!
 Only spoken lines of dialogue and cinematics will be present in these files, because they need specific timing to play properly.
-Things like player responses, dice rolls, etc are handled only in the DialogsBinary files.
+Things like dialog options, dice rolls, etc are handled only in the DialogsBinary files.

-To edit things like expressions over player responses, you'll be looking at the line of spoken dialogue or cinematic directly before the player is given a chance to respond (I'll be covering that more later.)
+To edit things like the expressions characters use when selecting dialog options, you'll be looking at the line of spoken dialogue or cinematic directly before the player is given a chance to respond.
+The animations and expressions from that node will be carried over your responses, so if you'd like to edit that, search for the UUID and PhaseIndex for the previous spoken line of dialog.

+Now that you've found what you want to edit, navigate to either the How to Edit - Adding to the Timeline tab or the How to Edit - Effect Components tabs!

+### How to Edit - Adding to the Timeline

+Hi!
+You can find instructions on how to add to your dialog timeline here.

+Each spoken line of dialogue and cinematic you add in your DialogsBinary file will need to have a corresponding set of effect components in your dialog timeline!
+And here's how you can add them.

 #### Cloning effect components

 The easiest way to add onto the dialogue timeline, like adding onto the DialogsBinary files, is to clone existing ones and editing what you need to from there.

-You'll need to add new sets of effect components for each new voice line and cinematic you've added to your DialogsBinary files, and you can do that by cloning existing sets of effect components.
 I'd recommend looking for dialogue nodes that are similar to what you're adding, and then cloning the effect components from that.
+(And, of course, if you're trying to add an interaction from one file to another, you can just clone that.)

 Once you've found the PhaseIndex for the dialog node (or cinematic!) you'd like to clone, you can easily enclose all the effect components for it by searching for the first instance of that PhaseIndex, and putting a bracket with a nonsense word that isn't used anywhere in the code above it (will explain momentarily.)